How does the underground natural gas delivery system work?

 To most people, natural gas is known by its rotten-egg smell that signals something isn’t right in their home or as a must-have fuel for stoves, furnaces and other appliances, but where does this gas come from?
-And how does it finally arrive at the stove top to boil our water or fry up our pancakes — or power our generators?
+How does it finally arrive at the stovetop to boil our water, fry up our pancakes, or power our generators?
 Many people wonder: How does natural gas work?

 Our nation’s natural gas delivery system is split into three main parts: the gathering of gas from multiple small wells, the transmission of the gas by long-distance pipelines and the distribution of the gas to local customers.
 Within all of these parts are other systems that work together to deliver natural gas safely and reliably to customers.

 The fundamental principle of the natural gas supply pipeline architecture — gathering, transmission and distribution — is gas flowing from higher to lower pressure.
 This process starts with wells.
 Wells exists throughout all of the continental United States, and the natural gas flows from the wells into gathering lines, which are similar to branches on a tree, getting larger as they approach a central collection point.

 Gathering lines often include compressors or machines that help push the gas through the lines to aid in moving it to a pipeline or processing plant.
 Some gathering systems include processing facilities that act as a filtration system.
-Processors are often used to remove impurities like water, carbon dioxide, sulfur or helium that can damage the pipeline or reduce the energy value of the gas.
+Processors are often used to remove impurities such as water, carbon dioxide, sulfur or helium that can damage the pipeline or reduce the energy value of the gas.

 From the gathering system, natural gas moves into the transmission phase of the pipeline architecture.
 The easiest way to visualize this phase is to picture the highway system.
 This stage is made up of thousands of miles of steel pipe that reliably move the natural gas from the wells to the local distribution companies (LDCs).